hri123/My-Docs/docs/Internal Research/AWS/Solutions-Architect-Associate.md

 - **VPN CloudHub** operates on a simple hub-and-spoke model that you can use with or without a VPC

+- **transit gateway**
+    - A transit gateway is a network transit hub that you can use to interconnect VPCs and on-premises networks, **VPC peering** between all VPCs is an inelegant and clumsy way
+    - MTU is 8500 bytes (VPN is 1500)
+    - transit gateway route table

+## Networking

+- **Application Load Balancer**
+    - If a target group contains only unhealthy registered targets, the load balancer nodes route requests across its unhealthy targets

+- **Security Group**
+    - acts as a virtual firewall for EC2 instances to control incoming and outgoing traffic

 ## Miscellaneous

 - **CloudFront**:

+## Monitoring

+- **CloudWatch**:

+## Notification

+- **SNS**

+- **Amazon EventBridge**: